abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 // each thread runs a task that increments its own copy of the ThreadLocal variable five times.
 ```

-**Internals**: each thread maintains its own `ThreadLocalMap` which holds values associated with each `ThreadLocal` variable that the thread accesses.
+**Internals**: each thread maintains its own `ThreadLocalMap` which holds values associated with each `ThreadLocal` variable that is active in the thread.

 We can store any data in a `ThreadLocal` variable, even collections:
 ```java